 Any enterprise that stores customer data must comply with global privacy regulations.
 These regulations govern how you seek customer consent to use their data and what you do with that data.

-The European Union's General Data Protection Regulation (GDPR) is just one example of this kind of legislation, but similar rules are coming into force all over the world.
+The European Union's General Data Protection Regulation (GDPR) is just one example of this kind of legislation.
 With cloud security, your third-party vendor is responsible for compliance and has the expertise to do so.

 At LoginRadius, our Identity Platform complies with all significant data security and privacy laws and with the terms of various social networks.
 We monitor these laws regularly for changes or updates.
 And being that our cloud data centers are in over 35 locations worldwide, you can choose where your customer data is stored to comply with local data regulations.